-a time series simulation study of 140ms unbalanced short circuit faults with a retained voltage as detailed in table 1 on the faulted phase(s) applied at the Grid Entry Point or (User System Entry Point if Embedded) of the Power Generating Module or HVDC Equipment or OTSUA.
+a time series simulation study of 140ms unbalanced short circuit faults with a retained voltage as detailed in table A.3.5.1 on the faulted phase(s) applied at the Grid Entry Point or (User System Entry Point if Embedded) of the Power Generating Module or HVDC Equipment or OTSUA.
 The unbalanced faults to be simulated are:

 1. a phase to phase fault